linknlink/linknlink-local/README.md

+## Notice

+We have moved the official repository from the former developer's [repository](https://github.com/xuanxuan000/linknlink-local) to the official [linknlink repository](https://github.com/linknlink/linknlink-local).
+Please update your bookmarks and use the official repository for the latest updates and issues.

+---

-The LinknLink integration allows you to control and monitor LinknLink universal remotes, smart plugs, power strips, switches and sensors.
+The LinknLink Local integration allows you to control and monitor LinknLink universal remotes, smart plugs, power strips, switches and sensors.
 The following devices are supported:

 - Sensors: `ehub`, `eTHS`, `eMotion`
 - Universal Remotes: `eHub`